ArcEcho/TestPak/README.md

 1.Add a plugin to export asset dependencies.

 ### Bug
-+ I do not why UE4.15.3 just produces uasset file.
++ I do not know why UE4.15.3 just produces uasset file.
 This will cause unexpected banding effects if you use static ligting.